As an Amazon Associate, I earn from qualifying purchases. There is no extra cost to you. Thank you if you use our links; we appreciate it! Learn More.

 Let’s put this in straight terms.
 A committee cannot decide where to go and what to do.
 A squad will always need a leader or the one who takes the charge.

 If you’re good enough to be in charge, take it without any kind of hesitation.
 There is someone better who can make his or her voice heard.
-Fine, that person is on the charge then.
+Fine, that person is in charge then.

 The main point here is that someone must buckle things up.
 Otherwise, it can become maddening.